wso2/docs-choreo-dev/en/docs/observability/perform-root-cause-analysis.md

 2. Click the graph on a high point.
 3. Observe the logs in the logs panel.
-4. Note multiple logs are mentioning a connection error with the hr-service.
+4. Note multiple logs are mentioning a connection error with the `hr-service`.

 ![Analyzing the throughput graph](../assets/img/observability/throughput-graph-analysis.png)